TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.7.md

 ---

-And the scribes and the Pharisees watched him, whether he would heal on the sabbath; that they might find how to accuse him.
+The scribes and the Pharisees watched him, to see whether he would heal on the Sabbath, that they might find an accusation against him.